 B2B marketing budgets are shifting to digital and social.
 Overall, B2B marketing budgets are expected to increase, on average, by about 5% in the coming year.
 But spending on digital marketing programs is projected to rise three times as fast, and over the next five years, the share of budget dollars dedicated to social media marketing will more than double.

 We want programmatic advertising even if we’re not sure what that is.
 Although nearly two-thirds of B2B marketers say they plan to spend more money on programmatic advertising in 2016, 44% admit they either don’t know how it works or have only a small amount of knowledge about it.

 Lead generation is still a challenge.
 68% of B2B marketers rank “generating high-quality leads” as their top priority for this year.
 But nearly 60% also rank this as their biggest challenge, and just 16% of marketers rate their lead generation efforts as “very” or “extremely” effective.

 B2B messaging gets personal.
 86% of B2B buyers say they see “no real difference between suppliers,” and messages focused on product features and functions barely move the needle.
 But brands that connect with buyers on an emotional level see twice the impact of those still trying to sell based on business or functional value, and the most connected brands enjoyed 31% greater revenue growth last year.
 60% of buyers who feel a “high brand connection” are more likely to purchase, even at a higher price, from those brands versus competitors.

 Social media benefits are unclear.
-Despite the brand lift from buyer engagement and the plans to increase spending on social media marketing noted above, only about 10% of B2B marketers say they are able to quantitatively show the impact of social media on the business.
+Despite the brand lift from buyer engagement and the plans to increase spending on social media marketing stats above, only about 10% of B2B marketers say they are able to quantitatively show the impact of social media marketing stats on the business.

 And now, the stats!